Tax Case Laws

 THE TAX DEPARTMENT SHALL NOT INVOKE THE PROVISIONS OF SECTION 140 WITHOUT SEEKING PRIOR APPROVAL FROM FBR

-Case Name : SARDAR WASEEM ILYAS VS FEDERATION OF PAKISTAN, ETC
+Case Title : SARDAR WASEEM ILYAS VS FEDERATION OF PAKISTAN, ETC

 Court : Lahore High Court